jasonwee/qj-srv250/README.md

 # tuning
 * not sure dynojet, supertuner or master mst but can tune such that to increase the horsepower.

+# misc
+* if travelling across country, need to bring proof of bike ownership and insurance because require need to buy extra insurance during entering to another country.

 # survey
 * [owner and location](https://docs.google.com/forms/d/e/1FAIpQLSeioSYR3JOPcORMZLTrCVHQoLlHdX-XExfRGmiOuasB59HiUw/viewform)